 Of course, even though it might sound like it’s difficult, the views at the top are very much worth it and proof of why this is one of the most underrated national parks in the USA.

 To add to this, you have five campgrounds you can choose from.
 There’s definitely something for everyone.
 You should keep in mind that the park’s facilities are open during spring, summer, and fall, but not winter.

 However, you can do a bit of backcountry camping during winter.
 Just ensure you purchase a permit ahead of time!
 This really is one of the best national parks for backpacking in the US.

 Grand Teton National Park (Wyoming)

 You’ve probably heard about the beauty of the Rocky Mountains.
 Well, if you want a peek at them, Grand Teton National Park is one of the places you should absolutely visit.
-And, if you have two days in Yellowstone, add a third and pop down to the Grand Tetons.

 You’ll not only get to experience that, but you’ll also get to see quite a lot of lakes and wildlife, depending on where through the national park you decide to go.
 Wyoming is absolutely magnificent!